smazzone/swagstore-demo/README.md

 ## Release v0.10.1
 ## March 2025

+## As of end of March 2025 I do not actively maintain this repo, remember this repo is purely for education purposes.

 <!-- ![Continuous Integration](https://github.com/GoogleCloudPlatform/microservices-demo/workflows/Continuous%20Integration%20-%20Main/Release/badge.svg) -->

 **Swagstore** is a fork of [Google Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) which in turn is a cloud-first microservices demo application.